Pacifica police arrest Fremont man on child rape charges

 On Thursday, police arrested Wilfredo Jaun Colins, 38, of Fremont.
 Colins is also known as Juan Walfredo Colin Mixtuna.
 Pacifica police detectives conducted surveillance of Colins, and with the assistance of the Fremont Police Department and the Alameda County Sheriff's Office, took him into custody without incident.

-A Pacifica police spokesman said police received a report five months ago of a sexual assault against the girl.
+A Pacifica Police Department spokesman said police received a report five months ago of a sexual assault against the girl.
 Police investigators, including a detective specializing in investigation of sexual assault and crimes against children, began an in-depth and lengthy investigation.

 During the course of this investigation, police say they determined there were multiple incidents of assault against the victim by Colins over a period of several years.
 Police said Colins was a known family friend in a position of trust who continued to manipulate the victim.